Howard-Android-App-Development-Team/Black-Trivia/README.md

 **Required Features**

 1. Trivia Questions: A database of questions spanning Black history, culture, and achievements.
-2. Multiple Categories: Topics like music, art, sports, history, and current events.
-3. Ability for users to interact with and answer prompts
+2. Ability for users to interact with and answer prompts
-4. User Profile: Basic profile with username, avatar, and scores.
+3. User Profile: Basic profile with username, avatar, and scores.
-5. Leaderboard: Track and display top players globally or among friends.
 6. Correct Answer Explanations: Provide educational value by explaining correct answers.

 **Optional Features**

-1. Audio Questions: Identify songs, speeches, or movie quotes.
-2. Real-Time Multiplayer: Compete live with friends or random users.
+1. Multiple Categories: Topics like music, art, sports, history, and current events.
+2. Leaderboard: Track and display top players globally or among friends.
 3. Progress Insights: Provide users with stats on their performance and improvement.

 ### 2. Screen Archetypes
-1. Login Screen
-    - User can login to account
-3. Registration Screen
-    - User can register for account
-5. Profile Page
+1. Profile Page
     - User can access account information and stats
-7. Category
-    - Users can pick a category to play
-9. Trivia Page
+2. Trivia Page
     - Users can answer trivia questions and get a score

 ### 3. Navigation